This post contains affiliate links. Please see our disclosure policy.

 • Scoop Dough Balls: Scoop the dough into balls that are 100 grams in size.
 This is about the size a large cookie scoop or an ice cream scoop will give you, or about 4.5 tbsp each.

 • Bake: Place 5-6 cookies on each baking sheet, and bake one at a time.
 Bake for 4 minutes at 400℉, then turn the temp down and bake at 350℉ for 4 to 5 minutes, for a total of 9 minutes.
 This will give you a nice crisp exterior, while keeping the cookies soft and gooey on the inside.
+Immediately place a round cutter around the outside of each cookie once out of the oven, and swirl the cookie within it to "scoot" them into perfect circles.
+This helps keep them thicker.

 • Serve & Store: Let cookies cool on the baking sheet on a wire rack for 5-10 minutes, or until cooled just enough to handle.
 Dig in while they're warm and gooey!
 Sprinkle with flaked sea salt if desired.
 Store cooled, leftover cookies in an airtight container for 3-4 days.